 Fees for formal FOI requests

 We may charge you fees to cover the cost of processing your FOI request.
-Section 75 of the Freedom of Information and Protection of Privacy Bylaw No. 9682 permits public bodies to charge applicants fees for costs associated with processing requests to access records under the Act.
-The maximum fees are set out in the Freedom of Information and Protection of Privacy Regulation to the Act.
+Section 75 of the Freedom of Information and Protection of Privacy Act allows the City to charge applicants fees for costs associated with processing requests to access records under the Act.
+The Freedom of Information and Protection of Privacy Bylaw No. 9682 establishes that the maximum fees are those set out in the Freedom of Information and Protection of Privacy Regulation Schedule of Maximum Fees.
 For example, the following fees apply for non-commercial applicants (i.e. private individuals):

 - $7.50 per ¼ hour ($30/hour) after the first three hours spent locating, retrieving and producing the requested records